uxtxarly/uxcuellar.github.io/collections/_cases/tid-migration.md

 We created a comprehensive communication plan to prepare users well in advance.
 This included several touchpoints:

-- Help Pages and Video Tutorials: The IX department created an introductory landing page, followed by detailed help pages and video tutorials explaining the migration process.
+- **Help Pages and Video Tutorials**: The IX department created an introductory landing page, followed by detailed help pages and video tutorials explaining the migration process.
-- Email Campaign: The first batch of emails was sent to the 60,000 users announcing the migration date.
+- **Email Campaign**: The first batch of emails was sent to the 60,000 users announcing the migration date.
 Additional emails followed weekly with more specific details.
-- Login Page: Both the Spectrum and Vista login pages featured banners announcing the migration and links to help pages.
+- **Login Page**: Both the Spectrum and Vista login pages featured banners announcing the migration and links to help pages.
-- Customer Forum: We provided detailed information about the migration and responded to user questions on the customer forum.
+- **Customer Forum**: We provided detailed information about the migration and responded to user questions on the customer forum.
-- Phone Support: Customer support teams were trained to assist users throughout the process.
+- **Phone Support**: Customer support teams were trained to assist users throughout the process.

 <figure><img src="/assets/images/tid-persona.png" alt="CFO persona"><figcaption>One of the user personas used in this project</figcaption></figure>

 #### During Migration

 After analyzing all potential scenarios, we developed six core use cases for Phase 1, plus an additional one for Phase 2.
-These scenarios were mapped out in flowcharts.
-After validating the flows with the team, I created mockups and interactive prototypes for each case.
+These scenarios were mapped out in **flowcharts**.
+After validating the flows with the team, I created **mockups and interactive prototypes** for each case.

 <figure>
   <div class="carousel" data-flickity='{ "imagesLoaded": true, "percentPosition": false }'>